 - depression – there is a great deal of evidence linking depression to inflammation

-Once we have done a full naturopathic assessment of your health, including symptom, diet and lifestyle assessment and comprehensive pathology testing, and assuming we have ruled out or addressed any specific diseases which could be part of your inflammatory picture we would look at the following diet and lifestyle recommendations.
+Then, assuming we have ruled out or addressed any specific illnesses which could be part of your inflammatory picture, we methodically work through the following diet and lifestyle recommendations as they apply to you:

 - reduce the inflammatory foods in your diet.
-This will often start with processed foods, sugar, refined carbohydrates, caffeine, alcohol, fast food (and smoking)
+This will often start with processed foods, sugar, refined carbohydrates, caffeine, alcohol and fast food

-- we also want to increase the anti-inflammatory foods (think fruit and vegetables, oily fish, good quality olive oil for starters)
+- increase the anti-inflammatory foods (think fruit and vegetables, oily fish, good quality olive oil for starters)

 - based on your symptom picture and possible testing we may need to look at eliminating certain trigger foods (common ones include wheat, dairy, potato, eggplant, tomato, capsicum)